ctiedt/rsramfs/README.md

 You need a working C toolchain, headers for the kernel you are compiling for and a (nightly) Rust toolchain with `cargo-xbuild`.
 This also requires `rust-src` (install it with `rustup component add rust-src`).
 To compile the module, run `make all` from the base directory.
-Try it out with `make test` or `sudo insmod build/rsramfs.ko` (don't forget to unload the module with `sudo rmmod rsramfs` afterwards).
+Try it out with `./test.sh` or `sudo insmod build/rsramfs.ko` (don't forget to unload the module with `sudo rmmod rsramfs` afterwards).

 ## A short overview